angular/angular/modules/angular2/docs/core/10_view.md

   nested in a tree like structure.
 The View tree is a simplified version of the DOM tree.
 A View can have a single DOM Element or large DOM structures.
 The key is that the DOM tree in the View can not undergo structural changes (only property changes).
-* Views represent a running instance of a DOM Template.
+* Views represent a running instance of a DOM View.
 This implies that while elements in a View can change properties, they can not change structurally.
 (Structural changes such as, adding or removing elements requires adding or removing child Views into ViewContainers).
 * View can have zero or more ViewPorts.
 A ViewPort is a marker in the DOM which allows the insertion of child Views.
 * Views are created from a ProtoView.
-A ProtoView is a compiled DOM Template which is efficient at creating Views.
+A ProtoView is a compiled DOM View which is efficient at creating Views.
 * View contains a context object.
 The context represents the object instance against which all expressions are evaluated.